gear-foundation/gear-wiki/docs/api/read-state.md

 # Read State

-There is two different ways to query program State:
+There are two different ways to query the program `State`:

-1. Query the full State of the program.
-To read the full State of the program you need to have only `metadata` of this program.
-You can call api.programState.read method to get the state.
+1. Query the full `State` of the program.
+To read the full `State` of the program, you need to have only the `metadata` of this program.
+You can call `api.programState.read` method to get the state.

 ```javascript
 await api.programState.read({ programId: `0x...` }, programMetadata);
 ```

-Also you can read the State of the program at some specific block:
+Also, you can read the `State` of the program at some specific block:

 ```javascript
 await api.programState.read(